davidmshore/InvestingEssentials/docs/investing/assets.md

 ## Commodities
 - Investments in physical goods, such as gold, oil, or agricultural products.
 Contracts based on an agreed upon price at a future delivery date are bought and sold on the futures market.
 A contract may be sold before the actual delivery of goods.
 Commodities are **not advised** for individual investors, especially for the casual investor or someone focused on their retirement account.
 ## Index Funds
-- A type of ETF or mutual fund that tracks a specific market index, i.e. a predetermined set of assets such as the S&P 500, to provide broad market exposure and diversification, which reduces risk. **Index funds are one of the primary investment vehicles** a retirement investor should be looking into for a high return on investment at a relatively low risk over the long run.
+- A type of ETF or mutual fund that tracks a specific market index, i.e. a predetermined set of assets such as the S&P 500, to provide broad market exposure and diversification, which reduces risk.
+Fund managers are responsible for building the fund to contain the proper securities and in similar proportions to an index.
+Index fund management is synonymous with passive management and index fund investing is known as passive investing. **Index funds are the primary investment vehicle** a retirement investor should be looking into for a high return on investment at a relatively low risk over a long term period.
 ## Exchange-Traded Funds (ETFs)
-- ETFs can track indices, aka indexes, which allow you to invest in shares of a broad set of assets, e.g. equities or bonds or a combination.
+- ETFs can track indices, aka indexes, which allow you to invest in shares of a broad set of assets, e.g. equities or bonds or a combination (i.e. hybrid/balanced funds).
 ETFs are available for a variety of asset types with varying levels of diversification.
 ETFs can be actively or passively managed, meaning they can be filled with assets specially chosen by the manager, or setup to follow an index.
-- ETFs are unique in their turnover, i.e. the selling and repurchasing of equities within the fund by managers, aka custodians.
-ETF turnover is done with *in-kind* redemption, which does not trigger a taxable event in the form of a typical capital gain or loss for shareholders.
-Shares are effectively exchanged for new shares without the intermediary step of holding cash from the sale for repurchasing.
+- ETFs are unique in their turnover, i.e. the selling and repurchasing of equities within the fund by managers, aka custodians, as they seek to allocate the fund holdings to meet the desired goals, e.g., tracking an index.
+ETF turnover is done with *in-kind* redemption meaning that shares are effectively exchanged for new shares without the intermediary step of holding cash from the sale until different shares are repurchased.
+Therefore, ETF turnover does not trigger a taxable event in the form of a typical capital gain or loss for shareholders.
+- A simple way to remember the tax advantage of ETFs is to compare turnover to a mutual fund that holds the exact same shares:
+	- Mutual fund turnover will result in capital gains distributions (income for a shareholder) and be subject to capital gains tax for that year.
+	- ETF turnover defers capital gains distributions until the shareholder sells their shares.
+	- Holding ETFs in a tax deferred account does not offer any additional tax benefit over the mutual fund.
-- Dividends and interest payments are still subject to tax for the year they are paid out when the ETF is held in a taxable brokerage account.
+- Dividends and interest payments are still subject to tax for the year they are paid out when an ETF is held in a taxable brokerage account.
 - Some ETFs may be proprietary to a specific broker, but these can often still be purchased on an exchange through other brokers commission free.
 In the case of moving funds from an account held at one broker to an account held at another broker, although ETFs are treated in-kind, always check for broker fees.
 ## Mutual Funds
 - Similar to ETFs, mutual funds can be actively or passively managed.
 The turnover rate may be similar to active and passive ETFs, but turnover in mutual funds generally triggers a taxable event, which can lead to tax drag when held in a taxable brokerage account.
 Interest and dividends from assets held in taxable accounts are taxed the same as for ETFs.
 - Some mutual funds may be proprietary to the broker, but these can often be purchased through other brokers as well.
 Pay attention for higher transaction fees when purchasing funds this way or when moving funds from one broker to another.
+- The simplest way to think about the differences between mutual funds and ETFs is that ETFs trade like stocks and they have the in-kind transfer advantage, while mutual funds have the advantage of fractional share purchases, which can make automatic investing easier.
+Direct fractional share ETF investing or reinvesting of dividends is currently possible through some brokers and will likely become the standard.
 ## Comparison of ETFs and Mutual Funds
 <!--
 **Prompt**